How to lose your developers - Mindmap around software development, what not to do to lose developers

 Pack Kua, in his talk enumerates a few ideas that I would like to share here as they are engineering oriented.
 Those ideas are based on his experience working across different projects and companies.

 The part I enjoyed the most is the distinction between the enterprise scenario and the startup, on his talk those are totally different things and he uses that to contrast those two worlds.
+More recently I came across an article entitled “How to Spread Technical Practices Like TDD in an Organization” by Emilie Bache and one of the key takeaways from the text is shown early on in the article:

 - T. Buzan, Mind map mastery: The complete guide to learning and using the most powerful thinking tool in the universe.
 Watkins Media Limited, 2018.